 "Obesity is a chronic, multifactorial disease with complex psychological, environmental (social and cultural), genetic, physiologic, metabolic and behavioral causes and consequences.
 The prevalence of overweight and obese people is increasing worldwide at an alarming rate in both developing and developed countries.
 Environmental and behavioral changes brought about by economic development, modernization and urbanization have been linked to the rise in global obesity.
-The health consequences are becoming apparent (Fitch et al., 2013)."
+The health consequences are becoming apparent (1)."

-More than a third of U.S. adults have a body mass index [BMI] >= 30 kg/m2 and are at increased risk for diabetes, cardiovascular disease (CVD), and obstructive sleep apnea (Flegal et al., 2012; Ogden et al., 2015; Dong et al., 2020).
-Hales et al. (2017) reported that the prevalence of obesity among adults and youth in the United States was 39.8 percent and 18.5 percent respectively, from 2015-2016.
-Furthermore, the prevalence of obesity in adults increased to 42.4 percent in 2018, with the highest percentage among adults in the 40-59 age bracket compared with other age groups (Hales et al., 2017).
-Hales et al. (2020) also disaggregated the data according to race/ethnicity and noted that obesity prevalence was higher among non-Hispanic Black adults and Hispanic adults when compared with other races and ethnicities.
+More than a third of U.S. adults have a body mass index [BMI] ≥ 30 kg/m2 and are at increased risk for diabetes, cardiovascular disease (CVD), and obstructive sleep apnea (2,3, 4).
+Hales reported that the prevalence of obesity among adults and youth in the United States was 39.8 percent and 18.5 percent respectively, from 2015-2016.
+Furthermore, the prevalence of obesity in adults increased to 42.4 percent in 2018, with the highest percentage among adults in the 40-59 age bracket compared with other age groups (5).
+Hales also disaggregated the data according to race/ethnicity and noted that obesity prevalence was higher among non-Hispanic Black adults and Hispanic adults when compared with other races and ethnicities.
 Obesity prevalence was lowest among non-Hispanic Asian men and women.
 Among men, obesity prevalence was higher among Hispanic men compared with non-Hispanic Black men and non-Hispanic White men.
 Obesity prevalence was higher among Hispanic men compared with non-Hispanic Black men.
 Among women, the prevalence among non-Hispanic Black women was 56.9 percent, which was higher than all other race/ethnicities.
-In general, the prevalence of obesity in the U.S. remains higher than the Healthy People 2020 goal of 30.5 percent among adults (Hales et al., 2020).
+In general, the prevalence of obesity in the U.S. remains higher than the Healthy People 2020 goal of 30.5 percent among adults (6).

 BMI continues to be a common and reasonably reliable measurement to identify overweight and obese adults who may be at an increased risk for future morbidity.
 Although good quality evidence supports obtaining a BMI, it is important to recognize it is not a perfect measurement.
 For example, BMI and its associated disease and mortality risk appear to vary among ethnic subgroups.
 Black/African Americans appear to have the lowest mortality risk at a BMI of 26.2-28.5 kg/m2 in Black women and 27.1-30.2 kg/m2 in Black men.
 In contrast, Asian populations may experience lowest mortality rates starting at a BMI of 23 to 24 kg/m2.
-The correlation between BMI and diabetes risk also varies by ethnicity (LeBlanc et al., 2011. p.2-3).
+The correlation between BMI and diabetes risk also varies by ethnicity (7).
 Moreover, BMI is not a direct measure of adiposity and as a consequence, it can over or underestimate adiposity.
-However, overall, BMI is a derived value that correlates well with total body fat and markers of secondary complications, e.g., hypertension and dyslipidemia (Barlow & the Expert Committee, 2007).
+However, overall, BMI is a derived value that correlates well with total body fat and markers of secondary complications, e.g., hypertension and dyslipidemia (8).